General Serre weight conjectures: The Breuil--M ezard formalism for GL(n) and Serre weights

 \begin{rem} The multiplicities $\mu_a(\rhobar)$ in Conjecture~\ref{conj: generalised BM conjecture} will be independent of the coefficient field $E$, in the following sense.
 Let $E'$ be a finite extension of $E$, with ring of integers $\cO'$ and residue field $\F'$.
 Write $\rhobar' = \rhobar \otimes_{\F} \F'$ and $\tau' = \tau \otimes_{E} E'$.
 One knows (\cite[Lem.~1.2.1 and \S1.4]{BLGGT}) that there is an isomorphism $R^{\lambda',\tau'}_{\rhobar',\cO'} \cong R^{\lambda,\tau}_{\rhobar,\cO} \otimes_{\cO} \cO'$.
 It follows that if Conjecture~\ref{conj: generalised BM conjecture} holds then $\mu_a (\rhobar') = \mu_a(\rhobar)$ for all $a \in \SW(k,n)$. \end{rem}

-The generalised Breuil--M\'ezard conjecture is almost completely understood when $n=2$ and $K=\Qp$ i.e.\ in the setting originally studied and conjectured by Breuil and M\'ezard \cite{MR1944572}\footnote{Breuil and M\'ezard restricted their original conjecture to the case of Hodge types $\lambda = (r,0)$ with $0 \le r \le p-3$, but this was only due to the lack of a suitable integral $p$-adic Hodge theory at the time they formulated the conjecture.}.
+The generalised Breuil--M\'ezard conjecture is almost completely understood when $n=2$ and $K=\Qp$ i.e.\ in the setting originally studied and conjectured by Breuil and M\'ezard \cite{MR1944572}\footnote{Breuil and M\'ezard restricted their original conjecture to the case of Hodge types $\lambda = (r,0)$ with $0 \le r \le p-3$, due to the lack of a suitable integral $p$-adic Hodge theory at the time, and considered potentially semistable deformation rings.
+The conjecture was later extended to arbitrary Hodge types and adapted to the potentially crystalline setting by Kisin~\cite{kisinICM}.}.
 In fact, it is completely understood in this setting when $p>3$ \cite{kisinfmc,PaskunasBM,HuTan}; when $p=2,3$ it is known in all cases except when the representation~$\rhobar$ is reducible and the characters on the diagonal of $\rhobar$ have ratio~$\varepsilonbar$ ($= \varepsilonbar^{-1}$ when $p \le 3$) \cite{PaskunasBMatTwo, kisinfmc, SanderScalar}.
-The multiplicities $\mu_a(\rhobar)$ in this case are described in most cases (those for which $\rhobar$ has only scalar endomorphisms) in~\cite[\S 2.1.2]{MR1944572}, and in general in~\cite[\S 1.1]{kisinfmc} together with~\cite{sandermultiplicities}.
+The multiplicities $\mu_a(\rhobar)$ are described in most cases (those for which $\rhobar$ has only scalar endomorphisms) in~\cite[\S 2.1.2]{MR1944572}, and in general in~\cite[\S 1.1]{kisinfmc} together with~\cite{sandermultiplicities}.

 Assuming Conjecture~\ref{conj: generalised BM conjecture}, we make the following definition and conjecture. \begin{defn} We define $\WBM(\rhobar)$, the \emph{Breuil--M\'ezard predicted weights for} $\rhobar$, to be the set of Serre weights $a$ such that $\mu_a(\rhobar)>0$. \end{defn}